Marvel Noir: Luke Cage Noir

 Cage goes to the church and finds out from Josephine that Stryker is holding Cage Jr. hostage as a shield.
 He puts the word out to Stryker to arrange a meeting.
 They end up at barbershop they both used to frequent.
 Stryker is there holding a sharp object to Cage Jr. Cage and Stryker engage in a fight, but the barber helps out, giving Cage a chance to finish off Stryker.
 A picture of several soldiers falls off the wall, and Cage pieces together the pieces to this case.
-He gives the key to the safety deposit box to his son before leaving.
+He gives the key to the safe deposit box to his son before leaving.

 He confronts Banticoff and lays the story out straight: one of the soldiers in the picture is revealed to be Banticoff.
-He was a buffalo soldier who saw freedom in Paris after the war but goes back home and is afraid of losing that freedom and respect.
+He was a buffalo soldier, a black soldier who saw freedom in Paris after the war but goes back home and is afraid of losing that freedom and respect.
 He reinvents himself as light-skinned, passing for white, and is accepted into upper-class society.
 He marries a wealthy socialite, using her money to finance Tombstone and his gang in Harlem.
 In a twist, Daisy announces she is pregnant, despite Banticoff becoming sterile due to an accident during the war.
 He is fearful that the child would bring to light his identity and decides to kill her before she can give birth.
 He needs someone to pin it on, someone like Cage.
 Banticoff is flustered and shoots Cage, who's seemingly unharmed.
 Cage then throws Banticoff out the window to his death.

 Cage is not actually bulletproof in this reality.
 He dies from his bullet wound from Banticoff, but remains a legend in his community for taking multiple gunshots and escaping seemingly unscathed.